 Learning Support Services also coordinates the provision of both temporary and long-term accommodations for students with documented disabilities.
 This includes learning disabilities, physical impairments and psychological disorders, and may include both in and out-of-class assistance.

-The Learning Support Services Office is located in LITC 221.
+The Learning Support Services Office is located on the second floor of the Library.
 The Office is open until 6:00pm Monday through Thursday to accommodate the needs of evening students.